 Options at KS4

 There are a variety of subjects available through Vocational education at KS4.
-As part of their core studies, all student will follow GCSE citizenship in years 9 & 10, leading to a GCSE qualification at the end of year 10.
-In addition student may select to study the following subjects, some in years 9 & 10 and others are only available as potions in year.
+As part of their core studies, all student will follow GCSE Citizenship in years 9 & 10, leading to a GCSE qualification at the end of year 10 from 2018.
+In addition, students may select to study the following subjects, some in years 9 & 10 and others are only available as options in year 11.

 PSHE at Outwood Academy valley is co-ordinated by the Life department, which is located within the Vocational Education Faculty.
 Life lessons are taught predominantly by our core team, however due to timetable commitments some life lessons are taught by highly dedicated non-specialist staff.